 Anyone who has seen or practised boxing will know that boxing gloves are an essential piece of kit.
 But what purpose do they serve, why do you need them, what are the different types and what do the weights mean?
 Read on to find out more and understand which pair will best suit your boxing needs.

 Protection’s the name of the game

 Boxing gloves are designed to protect the fighter’s hands.
 Without protective gloves on you’re much more likely to break knuckles, fracture finger bones and suffer other hand and wrist injuries as you make contact with the opponent’s head and body.
-As a result, your practice sessions and you’re your career as a boxer would be cut rather short.
+As a result, your practice sessions and your career as a boxer would be cut rather short.
 Boxing gloves also lessen facial injuries such as cuts and bruises around the eyes.

 The protection comes from padding inside the gloves.
 The different types and weights of gloves provide varying amounts of cushioning for hands.

 Different gloves serve different purposes, with the most common kinds being bag gloves or bag mitts, sparring gloves, training gloves, and competition or fight gloves.